Jubatian/rrpge-spec/specs/acc_arch.rst

 +------+------+-----+------------------------------------+-------------------+

-Note that in 4 bit mode 8 reindexing accesses are necessary for processing each Video RAM cell while in 8 bit mode 4 such accesses are necessary.
+Note that in 4 bit mode 8 reindexing accesses are necessary for processing each PRAM cell while in 8 bit mode 4 such accesses are necessary.
 Modes where this determines the performance are marked with a '*'.

 Note that the Accelerated combine may be in effect for any processed cell if it's conditions are met.
 In Line mode the conditions of it can never be met.